Table of Contents

 User Level | Professional |

 Additionally, it has improved features against dust and splashes, with some extra sealing that protects the data ports and the battery compartment.
-The stabilization system of the camera compensates for shake along 5.5 axes that smooth away jumps in handheld video footage.
+The stabilization system of the camera compensates for shaking along 5.5 axes that smooth away jumps in handheld video footage.
 Stabilization will be also beneficial for a multi-shot mode to catch the night view.
 It can capture about 10 images in a row.
-And can capture UHD 4K video at up to 120p without pixel binning and shoot 4K at 60p uncropped, recording it internally, in 10-bit 4:2:2 and with no limitations on recording time.
+It can capture UHD 4K video at up to 120p without pixel binning and shoot 4K at 60p uncropped, recording it internally, in 10-bit 4:2:2 and with no limitations on recording time.
 The camera comes with a fully articulated and bright touch screen.
-The remote control is possible from PC through WLAN, with Bluetooth connectivity that allows transmitting the GPS data from a smartphone to the camera.
+The remote control is possible from a PC through WLAN, with Bluetooth connectivity that allows transmission of the GPS data from a smartphone to the camera.

 4. Nikon D5